 Power outages and planned blackouts due to extreme heat have occurred in the past.
 This affects households' ability to use air conditioning and, as reported in engagement with Tribal communities, has also created challenges for medication storage, particularly for those relying on insulin.
+Tribal members have also reported that many areas where urban Native families live tend to have less resilient infrastructure in general.

 Some populations are more likely to experience housing insecurity than others, including LGBTQIA individuals, who often have higher rates of poverty, lower rates of homeownership, and higher rates of homelessness (Williams Institute, 2020).
 Single-parent households also may experience financial pressure that affects housing security.
-A living wage in Spokane, which takes into account costs of housing, childcare, and other expenses, for one adult and one child is approximately \$40 per hour working full time, compared to \$22 per hour for a household of two working adults and one child (MIT, 2025).
-Single-parent or single-caregiver households are more than three times as likely to be headed by women: 4% of households in Spokane have a female householder, children, and no partner present, whereas slightly over 1% have a male householder, children, and no partner present (U.S. Census Bureau, 2023).
+A living wage in Spokane, which takes into account costs of housing, childcare, and other expenses, for one adult and one child is approximately \$40 per hour working full time, compared to \$22 per hour for a household of two working adults and one child (Massachusetts Institute of Technology, 2025).
+Single-parent or single-caregiver households are more than three times as likely to be headed by women: 4% of households in Spokane have a female householder, children, and no partner present, whereas slightly over 1% have a male householder, children, and no partner present (United States Census Bureau, 2023).
 Impacts to household dynamics can also result from heat and smoke events.
 Events that require people to stay indoors can increase household stress, and where there is an unsafe or abusive domestic relationship in the household, this can put people in danger, particularly women, children, and LGBTQIA individuals who are more often victims of violence at home (Datzberger et. al, 2024; Human Rights Campaign, 2025; Spotlight Initiative, 2025).

-$^7$ Based on an HVAC system at a power of 5 kW and 30% capacity, or a window unit at 6000 BTE/hour at 100% capacity, and price of \$0.11 to \$0.15 per kWh
+Based on an HVAC system at a power of 5 kW and 30% capacity, or a window unit at 6000 BTE/hour at 100% capacity, and price of \$0.11 to \$0.15 per kWh